JhnOkall/tedbooks/README.md

 - **AI-Powered Content Generation:** With the click of a button, admins can use **Google's Gemini API** to automatically generate compelling book descriptions and synopses directly from the book's title and author, saving significant time on content creation.
 - **Order Management:** View all customer orders and update their status (e.g., from 'Pending' to 'Completed').
 - **Site Content Management:** Dynamically edit the content of static pages like "About Us" without needing to redeploy.
+- **Automated Payout System:**
+  - Configure employee/contractor payouts (name, phone, percentage).
+  - Set payout frequency to weekly or monthly.
+  - **Vercel Cron Jobs** automatically trigger a secure API endpoint daily to process scheduled payouts.
+  - The system calculates payouts based on a percentage of the current Payments Wallet balance and dispatches funds via the PayHero B2C API.

 ## Tech Stack